Course Overview

 What you’re critiquing…

-As noted in the homework instructions, while completing your homework each of you will compile a list of the five most impactful challenges faced while coding it, along with how you overcame them (or what you attempted if you couldn’t overcome them).
+As noted in the homework instructions, while completing your homework each of you will compile a list of the most impactful challenges faced while coding it (up to five), along with how you overcame them (or what you attempted if you couldn’t overcome them).
 You, as a peer commenter, must spend at least an hour reviewing and testing your peer’s code with an eye towards understanding the challenges they faced, and in the process write down the following:

 1. What you learned from running their Original Homework Code that helped improve your own code.